iterative/dvc.org/content/docs/dvclive/how-it-works.md

-Experimenting in Python interactively (like in notebooks) is great for exploration, but eventually you may need a more structured way to run reproducible experiments (for example, running a parallelized hyperparameter search).
-By configuring DVC [pipelines], you can
+Experimenting in Python interactively (like in notebooks) is great for exploration, but eventually you may need a more structured way to run reproducible experiments (for example, running a multi-step pipeline or queueing multiple experiments).
+By configuring DVC [pipelines], you can [run experiments](/doc/user-guide/experiment-management/running-experiments) with `dvc exp run`.
-[run experiments](/doc/user-guide/experiment-management/running-experiments)
-with `dvc exp run`.
 This will track the inputs and outputs of your code, and also enable features like queuing, parameter tuning, and grid searches.